-The ME/CFS Biomedical Partnership: Genetics and Biomarkers is the working title for a partnership of researchers, including Professor Chris Ponting and the CureME UK ME/CFS Biobank (UKMEB) team headed up by Dr. Luis Nacul, and ME/CFS patients, carers, and the public.
-Early in 2020, the collaborative will make a grant application to the Medical Research Council (MRC) and the National Institute for Health Research (NIHR) for a very large genetic study, known as a genome-wide association study, and major expansion of the UKMEB.
+The ME/CFS Biomedical Partnership: Genetics and Biomarkers is the working title for a partnership of researchers, including Professor Chris Ponting and the CureME UK ME/CFS Biobank team headed up by Dr. Luis Nacul, and ME/CFS patients, carers, and the public.
+Early in 2020, the collaborative will make a grant application to the Medical Research Council and the National Institute for Health Research for a very large genetic study, known as a genome-wide association study.

 Who is managing the project?

-- Prof Chris Ponting, Chair of Medical Bioinformatics, University of Edinburgh, Principal Investigator, Management Group Chair
+- Professor Chris Ponting, Chair of Medical Bioinformatics, University of Edinburgh, Principal Investigator, Management Group Chair;

-- Sonya Chowdhury, on behalf of Action for M.E. (founding charity member of CMRC) and CMRC; PPI Steering Group Chair
+- Sonya Chowdhury, on behalf of Action for M.E. (founding charity member of the CFS/ME Research Collaborative) and the Collaborative, and as Patient and Public Involvement Steering Group Chair;

-- Andy Devereux-Cooke (ADC) on behalf of CureME Biobank Steering Group; PPI Steering Group
+- Andy Devereux-Cooke on behalf of the CureME Biobank Steering Group and as part of the PPI Steering Group;

-- Dr Eliana Lacerda, Assistant Professor & Clinical Lead , CureME Biobank, London School of Hygiene & Tropical Medicine.
+- Dr Eliana Lacerda, Assistant Professor and Clinical Lead, CureME Biobank, London School of Hygiene & Tropical Medicine.

 What changes have been made to the Management Team and why?